jlumpe/jlumpe-gambit-lab-nb/experiments/211111-gambit-refseq-curated-1.0b2/readme.md

 * Changed rank of "E. coli/Shigella" taxon from "species" to None/null.

+### 211116-gambit-refseq-curated-1.0b2-rev2

+Creates revision of database created in previous notebook.
+Realized I forgot to update the `organism` column of the genomes under the new E. coli taxon created in previous notebook.
+This revision makes that update and also updates the `revision` key of the genome set's `extra` column.

 ## Output

 * `archive/` - output not added to version control, meant to be archived elsewhere.
   * `gambit-genomes-1.0b2-211111.db` - new genome database file.
+  * `gambit-genomes-1.0b2-rev2-211116.db` - revision 2 of new database.